hylo-lang/GitBooks/Tour/modules.md

 To run this program:

-* Run the command `hyloc --modules Sources/Hello Sources/Greet -o hello`
+* Run the command `hc --modules Sources/Hello Sources/Greet -o hello`
 * Run the command `./hello`